 Varhaug Old Cemetery – Madland – Haarr – Kvassheim (Hå): Madland and Kvassheim offer small picturesque harbours.
 If you are driving the coast of Jæren, Haarr is the place to stop to enjoy the pebble beach, the ocean, the waves, the wind, the sky, and the flat farming land of Jæren behind you.
 The northern part, between Varhaug and Madland is one of the best hikes on the entire coastline.
 (8.9 km)

 This is a long hike if you intend to walk the entire distance in one go.
-There is no roundtrip option available so the best alternative is to use two cars.
-There is no public transportation services around here.
-There is good parking at Varhaug, Madland, Haarr and Kvassheim thus making it possible to split this long hike into more convenient parts.
+No round trip option is available so the best alternative is to use two cars.
+Notice that there is no public transportation services around here.
+Good parking at Varhaug, Madland, Haarr and Kvassheim makes it possible to split this long hike into more convenient parts.

 There is, sometimes, a small café open in the lighthouse at Kvassheim.
 Strollers and bicycles are not possible to bring along on this hike.
 On the other hand it is a quite easy walk.
 There are no marked paths, just follow the shore.

 This hike starts at the Varhaug Old Cemetery with the white painted little chapel on the shore of the North Sea.
 This is the most scenic cemetery I have ever been to, and I have been to quite a few all over the world.
 The chapel (1951) has a churchbell dating back to 1791 and the cemetery has been in use since the Middle Ages.